-114 Together with the remuneration of reserves, reserves averaging and the range around reserves targets, the terms of the Bank's overnight standing facilities on the final day of the maintenance period form the core of the rate-setting part of the Bank's operational framework.

-115 On the final day of a maintenance period, the rate on the standing deposit facility is
+- 150 Together with the remuneration of reserves, reserves averaging and the range around reserves targets, the terms of the Bank's overnight standing facilities on the final day of the maintenance period form the core of the rate-setting part of the Bank's operational framework. - 151 On the final day of a maintenance period, the rate on the standing deposit facility is 25 basis points below

-25 basis points below the official Bank Rate and the rate on the standing lending facility is 25 basis points above it.

-116 Interest rates on standing facilities during the rest of a maintenance period are not performing a rate-setting function in the same way.
+- the official Bank Rate and the rate on the standing lending facility is 25 basis points above it. - 152 Interest rates on standing facilities during the rest of a maintenance period are not performing a rate-setting function in the same way.
 Instead they set limits to any residual market interest rate volatility and offer liquidity insurance to the banking system, including against payment shocks and idiosyncratic stresses.
-They are consequently set at a spread of ± 100 basis points around the official Bank Rate.
-The Bank expects overnight market interest rates to trade in a much narrower range around the official Bank Rate in normal circumstances.

-117 The rates on standing facilities are reset on the day of MPC decisions and so ordinarily apply from the first day of the maintenance period.
-(40)

-118 The standing deposit facility is uncollateralised.
+They are consequently set at a spread of +/-100 basis points around the official Bank Rate.
+The Bank expects overnight market interest rates to trade in a much narrower range around Bank Rate in normal circumstances. - 153 The rates on standing facilities are reset on the day of MPC decisions and so ordinarily apply from the first day of the maintenance period.46 - 154 The standing deposit facility is uncollateralised.
 The standing lending facility is for overnight reverse repo against eligible collateral.
-On those terms, both standing facilities are available in unlimited size.

-119 The standing facilities are available all day.
-Relevant deadlines are set out in the Operating Procedures within the Bank's Documentation.
-(41)

-120 The Bank accepts deposits in the standing deposit facility:

-- for receipt from accounts other than scheme members' reserves accounts, until the CHAPS cut-off time for interbank payments (usually 16.20); and - for transfers from scheme members' reserves accounts, until 10 minutes after that time (usually 16.30).
+On those terms, both standing facilities are available in unlimited size. - 155 The standing facilities are available all day.
+Relevant deadlines are set out in the Operating Procedures within the Bank's Documentation.47 - 156 The Bank accepts deposits in the standing deposit facility: - for receipt from accounts other than scheme members' reserves accounts, until the CHAPS cut-off time for interbank payments (usually 16.20); and - for transfers from scheme members' reserves accounts, until 10 minutes after that time (usually 16.30).

-121 Similarly, the standing lending facility is available, provided collateral has been received for payments to accounts other than scheme members' reserves accounts, until the CHAPS cut-off time for interbank payments (usually 16.20); and for transfers to scheme members' reserves accounts, until 10 minutes after that time (usually 16.30).

-(40) Although the standing facilities are available on the morning of an MPC decision day, in practice the rates applying to any use of those facilities are not set until the MPC has announced its interest rate decision at noon.
+46 Although the standing facilities are available on the morning of an MPC decision day, in practice the rates applying to any use of those facilities are not set until the MPC has announced its interest rate decision at noon.

-(41) If a bank that was not a reserves scheme participant ceased to be eligible for access to standing facilities because it no longer paid Cash Ratio Deposits, access would be withdrawn immediately.
+47 If a bank that was not a reserves scheme participant ceased to be eligible for access to standing facilities because it no longer paid Cash Ratio Deposits, access would be withdrawn immediately.
 Reserves scheme participants would continue to have access until the first day of the next reserves maintenance period.